Tulsa Dog Bite Lawyers

 Hold the Negligent Accountable with Our Tulsa, OK Law Firm

-Although they’re called “Man’s Best Friend,” dogs are animals and animals bite.
+Although they’re called “Man’s Best Friend,” dogs are animals, and animals sometimes bite.
 In reality, dogs bite about 4.5 million Americans every year, half of who are children between 5 and 9 years of age.
 One in five of those bites lead to an injury requiring medical attention, according to the Centers for Disease Control.
 Most dog attacks involve a dog that the victim knew, such as a friend’s pet.

 If you or a loved one has been injured by a dog bite, you can pursue fair compensation for your injuries, pain and suffering, and other financial losses.
 Our Tulsa dog bite lawyers share more than 150 years of legal experience and are prepared to fight for the outcome you deserve.

 Our highly experienced team is ready to help you.
 Call (918) 347-6456 to learn more.